Ellaine-2003/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes betty
 This script deletes my_first_repository.
-This script changes the working directory to the previous one This script lists all the files including the ones that begin with a period character
+This script changes the working directory to the previous one This script lists all the files including the ones that begin with a period character.